swiftlang/swift-evolution/NNNN-type-self-omission.md

 ## Detailed design

 Types can be passed anywhere by simply typing the name of the Type.
+This will require coming up with an alternative way to disambiguate generics `Foo<T>` from less than expressions `Foo < T`.
+This is currently done by looking for a `.` or a `(`.

 ## Impact on existing code